Christmas Markets in Germany: 20 Best Markets to Visit

 When do Christmas markets start in Germany?

-Most markets open at the end of November, usually around the first Sunday of Advent, and run until Christmas Eve.
+Most markets open in late November, usually around the first Sunday of Advent, and run until Christmas Eve.

 Which is the biggest Christmas market in Germany?